 4. Possible language barriers in some patient encounters will be discussed and addressed, along with possible cultural disparities.

 Target Audience: Physician Focus: Opthalmology physicians and subspecialists (Cornea, Retina, Neuro-Ophthalmology, Oculoplastic,Glaucoma, Pediatrics)

-Planner: TBD Ophthalmology/Redwood City
+Planner: Ophthalmology/Redwood City

 Speakers: See session